Support The Crespogram

 This year, my biggest fights over public records have been the one regarding the allegations about free VIP tickets to the ULTRA Music Festival, and by the actions of the city's Code Enforcement Department in response to allegations made by Little Havana businessman Bill Fuller that Commissioner Joe Carollo, who spent the last year trying to use code enforcement as a club to put Fuller out of business, was himself guilty of multiple code violations at his house in Coconut Grove.

-On May 9th, I wrote my first story that included a video of Fuller's press conference outside City hall, and the press packet where he detailed the allegations regarding the code violations at Carollo's house.
+, I wrote my first story that included a video of Fuller's press conference outside City hall, and the press packet where he detailed the allegations regarding the code violations at Carollo's house.

-On May 17th, I wrote my second story that detailed how a code enforcement inspector had supposedly been ordered to responded to an anonymous phone complaint about possible illegal construction going on at Carollo's house, by going to the house where upon her arrival she was met by the Commissioner, his wife and a neighbor, and how after a supposed inspection from the street outside the house she, "departed at 11:45am with no violations found at the time of my inspection."
+, I wrote my second story that detailed how a code enforcement inspector had supposedly been ordered to responded to an anonymous phone complaint about possible illegal construction going on at Carollo's house, by going to the house where upon her arrival she was met by the Commissioner, his wife and a neighbor, and how after a supposed inspection from the street outside the house she, "departed at 11:45am with no violations found at the time of my inspection."

 That was, to put it bluntly, bullshit.